CU-ESIIL/Innovation-Summit-2024__9_Incorporating-Traditional-Ecological-Knowledge-in-decision-making/docs/worksheets/worksheet_3.md

 ## Day 2 Report Back
 Day 2 report-back questions are about the team *process*.
 We are interested in your team’s unique experience.
 Below are some prompts you might consider.
 You don't need to address all of them - choose which ones you want to present.
 Please limit your reflection to 2-3 mins.

-1. **What worked well for your team?**
+1. **What worked well for your team?**What worked ?:Constructive arguments , open dialogue , it is ok to disagree, circle environment**
-3. **What’s one thing you would change?**
+3. **What’s one thing you would change?**we decolonize our working space**
 4. **Did your group ever have an “ah-ha” moment?
-What led up to that moment?**
+What led up to that moment?**Eureka moment : Tribal leadership guidance, the question change, conceptualization of a visual statement and the conceptual idea of the sovereign data environment**
 5. **Did your group experience the groan zone?
-What is one tip you want to share with future groups at the Summit about getting through the groan zone?**
+What is one tip you want to share with future groups at the Summit about getting through the groan zone?**active listening and build ideas from that expansion to compression, learning about disagreements**

      - [insert your group reflection responses here]

 **************************************************************